Why and how to optimize your range consistency ?

 1. Profit maximization

 The margin mix enables retailers to prioritize high-margin products, i.e. those that generate more profit per sale.
-A well-balanced product range, in which high-margin items are given prominence, can considerably boost company profits.
+A well-balanced product range, in which high-margin items are emphasized, can significantly boost company profits.

 This approach often involves carefully selecting flagship products and high-end items, while avoiding diluting margins with low-profitability products.